 Do hernias always need to be operated on?

-These days surgery is usually safe and recovery excellent.
-However, as with any surgery the patient must take into account possible risks and the results of surgery.
+These days surgery is usually safe and recovery is excellent.
+However, as with any surgery the patient must take into account possible risks and complications that may arise as a result of surgery.

 Where a hernia is for example a small direct inguinal hernia, and is not causing any pain or discomfort, has only been present for a short time, or longer, patients may decide to wait.
 After hernia surgery even if there are no complications pain can be persistent and it has been shown that a very low percentage of patients do experience continuing pain after the operation.

 One must also take into account whether the pre-operative symptoms of pain will be rectified by the surgery.
 There are many other social factors to be taken into account.
 For example pre-employment checks are often carried out these days and if a hernia is present the firm will refuse employment until the hernia has been repaired.